High-energy cLFV at $\mu$TRISTAN: HNL extensions of the Standard Model: Results

 The results are displayed in Fig.~\ref{fig:baby3p2_vs_s}, in which we display the cross-sections for different flavour contents of the final state, with respect to $\sqrt s$, for different values of the heavy sterile states.
 In each panel we also include the proposed $\mu$TRISTAN centre-of-mass energies $\sqrt{s}\in \{126.5, 346.4, 447.2, 1095.4\}\:\mathrm{GeV}$ (cf. Table~\ref{tab:muT:com}).
 We notice that the benchmark point chosen in Eq.~\eqref{eqn:bench3p2} is mostly consistent with low-energy cLFV observables, as will be discussed later in greater detail.

-As manifest, processes in association with the t-channel penguins (with either spectator-electron or spectator-muon fermion lines - see the first two diagrams of Fig.~\ref{fig:diagram:penguin}) exhibit a near independence with respect to $\sqrt s$ (only for much larger values of $\sqrt s$, lying outside the range here displayed, would there be a decrease in the -cross-section).
-For $e^+e^-$ and $\mu^+\mu^-$ final states, there are competing s- and t-channel contributions: for lower regimes of $\sqrt s$, the s-channel contribution dominates (decreasing with $\sqrt s$); for intermediate c.o.m. energies, one can have interference between s- and t-channel contributions; ultimately for larger values of $\sqrt s$, t-channel contributions dominate, leading to an increase in the scattering cross-section.
+As manifest, processes in association with the t-channel penguins (with either spectator-electron or spectator-muon fermion lines - see the first two diagrams of Fig.~\ref{fig:diagram:penguin} - such as $\mu^+e^- \to \tau^+e^- $ in blue and $\mu^+e^- \to \mu^+\tau^- $ in orange) exhibit a near independence with respect to $\sqrt s$ (only for much larger values of $\sqrt s$, lying outside the range here displayed, would there be a decrease in the -cross-section).
+For $e^+e^-$ and $\mu^+\mu^-$ final states (the green and red lines respectively), there are competing s- and t-channel contributions: for lower regimes of $\sqrt s$, the s-channel contribution dominates (decreasing with $\sqrt s$); for intermediate c.o.m. energies, one can have interference between s- and t-channel contributions; ultimately for larger values of $\sqrt s$, t-channel contributions dominate, leading to an increase in the scattering cross-section.
 We highlight that this is only fully visible for the case of $m_{4,5} = 5$~TeV.
-For final states composed of tau pairs, and as can be seen from Fig.~\ref{fig:baby3p2_vs_s}, s-channel contributions are relevant for the explored regimes (c.o.m. energy and mass scale of the HNLs).
-Finally, one can verify that box contributions (as those at the source of $\mu^+ e^- \to e^+ \mu^-$) are in general subdominant.
+For final states composed of tau pairs (displayed in purple), and as can be seen from Fig.~\ref{fig:baby3p2_vs_s}, s-channel contributions are relevant for the explored regimes (c.o.m. energy and mass scale of the HNLs).
+Finally, one can verify that box contributions, shown in brown (as those at the source of $\mu^+ e^- \to e^+ \mu^-$) are in general subdominant.

 A complementary view regarding the behaviour of the cross-section with respect to the mass scale of the heavy spectrum can be found in Figure~\ref{fig:baby3p2_vs_m4m5}.
-(Notice that since in this ad-hoc realisation HNL masses are varied while keeping couplings fixed, one trivially recovers the expected increase of the cross-section for increasing masses of the new heavy fermions entering in the corresponding loop-functions.)
+(Since in this ad-hoc realisation the HNL masses are varied while keeping couplings fixed, one trivially recovers the expected increase of the cross-section for increasing masses of the new heavy fermions.)
 The small ``dip'' occurring in the line corresponding to $\mu^+ e^- \to \tau^+ \tau^-$ reflects the threshold corresponding to the $W^+W^-$ mediated loop on the associated s-channel penguin contribution.